alwayshopeless/minetest-shaders-sandbox/README.md

 ========
 This repository contains examples of using various shaders in minetest.
 Nothing more than a demonstration of the integration of shaders that interest me into the game.

+Each shader is placed on a separate branch and requires recompilation(motion-blur, fisheye, raindrops)

 Demos
 ========
 Fisheye: https://www.youtube.com/watch?v=g3nLCSkNoIY